sanassi/sanassicisse/src/posts/writing-a-fullstack-webapp-with-go-react.md

 It it a REST API built with Go Gin.
 Since the application is read-heavy, I use Redis as a cache to store the feature flags that were previously read.
 In case of cache misses, the application will hit the primary Postgres DB, to get a flag.

+The runtime is alerted that a feature flag was modified in the backend using a Redis `PubSub` channel.
+Then the flag is removed from the runtime cache.